owlbarn/tutorial/book/diffequation/README.md

 *Stiffness* is an important concept in the numerical solution of ODE.
 Think about a function that has a "cliff" where at a point its nearby value changes rapidly.
-To find the solution with normal method as we have used, it may requires such a extremely small stepping size that traversing the whole timespan may takes a very long time and lot of computation.
+To find the solution with normal method as we have used, it may requires such an extremely small stepping size that traversing the whole timespan may takes a very long time and lot of computation.
-Therefore, the solver of stiff equations needs to use different methods such as implicit differencing or automatic stepsize adjustment etc. to keep it accurate and robust.
+Therefore, the solver of stiff equations needs to use different methods such as implicit differencing or automatic step size adjustment etc. to keep it accurate and robust.

 The **Van der Pol equation** is a good example to show both non-stiff and stiff cases.
 In dynamics, the Van der Pol oscillator is a non-conservative oscillator with non-linear damping.